MicheleImbriani-MBIM/zephyr/doc/connectivity/bluetooth/autopts/autopts-linux.rst

 This tutorial shows how to setup AutoPTS client on Linux with AutoPTS server running on Windows 10 virtual machine.
 Tested with Ubuntu 20.4 and Linux Mint 20.4.

+For more details on AutoPTS and the various options available to you, visit the AutoPTS GitHub page https://github.com/auto-pts/auto-pts .

 You must have a Zephyr development environment set up.
 See :ref:`getting_started` for details.